 Most of the personal information Hyland collects about you is provided directly by you during the application process.
 We may also collect information about you from third parties, such as prior employers, educational institutions, or applicant screening providers.

 We use the personal information we collect to evaluate your application and qualifications, determine whether to offer you a position with Hyland, and where legally required or customary, whether to enter into an employment agreement with you.
 If you are offered a position with Hyland, we also use your personal information to manage the employment relationship, and where applicable, to fulfil Hyland’s obligations under its employment agreement with you, such as to administer payroll.
 We also use your personal information to pursue our legitimate interests, such as recordkeeping requirements related to managing applications and, if you are hired, to create an employment record and evaluate your job performance against your qualifications.
 Additionally, Hyland uses your personal information to comply with applicable employment and/or labor laws and regulations.

 Hyland may additionally retain personal information of applicants who are not hired.
 These records are retained for our legitimate interests, including to consider you for future positions and for internal record keeping and reporting purposes, and to comply with applicable laws and regulations.
-If you no longer wish to be considered for future positions, you may request that we withdraw your application from consideration for future positions at any time by logging into the online career portal, navigating to the “Options” dropdown, selecting “Edit Profile” and then unchecking the box next to “Consider me for other positions and allow my information to be searchable” to confirm that you no long wish to be considered for future positions with Hyland.
+If you no longer wish to be considered for future positions, you may request that we withdraw your application from consideration for future positions at any time by logging into the online career portal, selecting “Data Subject Requests” and then selecting “Restrict Processing” from the dropdown menu to confirm that you no longer wish to be considered for future positions with Hyland.

 Please understand that if you do not provide your personal information, Hyland may not be able to consider your application.